 How We Started

-Victoria Sheppard, Ph.D., a critical social scientist, is the creator, originator, and holder of all U.S. Trademarks for The Black Male Summit®, a non-profit, faith-based program of events (symposiums, lectures, workshops, discussions) based on identifying the challenges black males face and providing solutions and resource information to change behavior .
+Victoria Sheppard, Ph.D., a critical social scientist, is the sole creator, originator, owner, and holder of all U.S. Trademarks for The Black Male Summit®, a non-profit, faith-based program of events (symposiums, lectures, workshops, discussions) based on identifying the challenges black males face and providing solutions and resource information to change behavior .
 Since 1999, she has presented and led community discussions on crime, public safety, police use of force, disproportionate black imprisonment, and juvenile delinquency.
 In 2008, Dr. Sheppard earned a doctorate in public administration and urban affairs at The University of Akron, in Akron, Ohio.

 Initially working with the city council, Dr. Sheppard planned a city-wide public presentation to discuss the uneven playing field that black men face.
 After sharing her written program and event idea with the Multi-Cultural Director at The University of Akron, the Black Male Summit® has been presented at the University of Akron since 2008.